DHTMLX/docs-diagram/docs/api/editor/serialize_method.md

 @signature: {`serialize(): IDataItem[];`}

 @returns:
-An array of JSON objects for each shape and link from the editor data.
+An array of JSON objects for each item from the editor data.

 @example:
 const data = editor.serialize();